percona/percona-server-mysql-operator/docs/enhancements/cross-cluster-replication/cross-cluster-replication.md

 - Long-lived and stateless: no PVCs, no Secrets baked in.
 The controller passes credentials per invocation via stdin/env when it `kubectl exec`s into the Pod.
 - Used for every mysqlsh AdminAPI call the controller makes.

-**Job-based contract for createReplicaCluster**:
+**Job-based contract for long running operations:

-- Job name pattern: `<cr-name>-replica-init`.
+- Job name pattern: `<cr-name>-<cluster-name>-<action>`.
 - Uses the same image as the operator
+- Execs into the `mysqlshell-runner` for performing long-running ClusterSet operations.

 ### 4.4 User-Facing Behavior Changes

-- New resource visible via `kubectl get psclusterset`, with printed columns `state` and `currentPrimary`.
+- New resource visible via `kubectl get psclusterset`, with printed columns `Primary`, `Endpoint` and `Ready`.
+- New events for `PerconaServerMySQLClusterSet`:
+  - `ClusterSetPrimarySwitched`
+  - `ClusterSetPrimaryForceSwitched`
-- New events: `ClusterSetDegraded`, `ClusterSetPrimarySwitched`, `ClusterSetReady`, `ClusterSetBootstrapped`
+  - `ClusterSetBootstrapped`
+  - `ClusterSetHealthDegraded`
+  - `ClusterSetMemberAdded`
+  - `ClusterSetMemberRemoved`
-- For `PerconaServerMySQL` CRs with `bootstrap.mode: manual`, Pod-0 will stay NotReady indefinitely until bootstrapped by the `psclusterset` controllers .
+- For `PerconaServerMySQL` CRs with `spec.mysql.bootstrap.mode: manual`, Pod-0 will stay `NotReady` indefinitely until bootstrapped by the `psclusterset` controller .
 This is intentional and surfaced via the Readiness Probe failing with "Member state: OFFLINE" until the ClusterSet controller (or some other actor) attaches it.
+A new status condition surfaces this scenario - `AwaitingExternalBootstrap`

 ---